-When you apply for a fiancé visa in the UK, you will need to submit an adequate portfolio of evidence containing all necessary documents and information to support your Fiance Visa application.
+When you apply for a fiancé visa in the UK, you will need to submit an adequate portfolio of evidence containing all necessary documents and information to support your application.
 If you fail to demonstrate your eligibility, your application could be delayed or even rejected.

 If you believe that your application was unfairly rejected, you will have the option of challenging the Home Office’s decision.
 Your refusal letter will set out the reason/s why your application was rejected, and the options you have to challenge the Home Office’s decision.

 If you believe that the Home Office made a genuine mistake, such as not taking a document or some information into consideration, the best option is an administrative review.
 Your application will be reconsidered by another immigration official with the administrative review.

 In some cases, you might also have the option of a full legal appeal.
 Our team of Manchester immigration lawyers can offer full support with the appeal process, including viability of such a route for you, and legal representation at the full hearing before the tribunal.